dhad4g/Lexington/docs/CSR.md

 The CSR unit uses synchronous/clocked logic.
 However, trap CSR operations are delegated to the trap unit using combinatorial logic.

+To aid in pipeline optimization, CSRs are grouped into four categories
+- Atomic
+- Scratch
+- Trap/Scratch
+- Read-Only

 ## Ports

 ### Parameters